IBM/cloud-native-starter/workshop/00-prerequisites.md

     $ ibmcloud ks cluster-config <cluster-name>
     ```

-4. Copy and paste the **output** from the command of previous step to set the `KUBECONFIG` environment variable and configure the CLI to run `kubectl` commands against the cluster:
+4. Copy and paste the **output** from the command in the previous step to set the `KUBECONFIG` environment variable and configure the CLI to run `kubectl` commands against the cluster:

     ```sh
     $ export KUBECONFIG=/<home>/.bluemix/plugins/container-service/clusters/mycluster/kube-config-<region>-<cluster-name>.yml